 By Chloe Ashton | March 23 2021

-“Things are less negative than we thought they were going to be,” says Tom Stopford Sackville, CEO of Goedhuis & Co.
-Speaking to him just before the beginning of the UK’s second lockdown, he nonetheless caveats that as far as London is concerned, while the first stint of staying at home was perhaps a novelty for some customers, who consequently “decided to spoil themselves with nice wines,” the next bout “may have a different effect” on demand levels.
+“Things are less negative than we thought they were going to be,” says Tom Stopford Sackville, CEO of fine-wine merchant Goedhuis & Co.
+Speaking to him just before the beginning of the UK’s second Covid-19 lockdown, he nonetheless caveats that as far as London is concerned, while the first stint of staying at home was perhaps a novelty for some customers, who consequently “decided to spoil themselves with fine-wines,” the next bout “may have a different effect” on demand levels.
 British business for Goedhuis through 2020 has nonetheless been good, with the merchant boasting its best-ever August, and a successful October that saw revenues up 15 percent on the “non-Covid-ridden” October of 2019.
 Brexit seems barely a concern—Stopford Sackville takes the position of “waiting, watching, and seeing,” not least because any serious threat from outcomes of a no-deal will now officially be postponed until July 2021 (thanks to a grace period on any additional import documentation).
 Olivier Staub, Investment Director of Cult Wines is equally relaxed on the subject of the UK’s political separation from Europe: “The UK has been importing and trading wine for over 500 years,” he observes, “as a trading hub, it is too important to European industry for things to turn nasty.”

 As for Hong Kong, Stopford Sackville tells me there has been “good action in the market.”
 “Our drinking lists in Hong Kong and Singapore were decimated over the summer.”
 He tells me that Goedhuis recently had to send an emergency shipment to its Asia storage facilities to satisfy continued demand.
 As another major UK player with roots across Asia, Cult Wines has experienced similar success.
-Staub attributes this partially to a quick recovery from the pandemic compared with much of Europe, but equally continues “to be amazed by the sheer quality of wines people are drinking” in Hong Kong.
+Staub attributes this partially to a quick recovery from the Covid-19 pandemic compared with much of Europe, but equally continues “to be amazed by the sheer quality of fine-wines people are drinking” in Hong Kong.

 The US wine market—a sticky subject for its importers, and especially European producers for many months—is likely breathing a sigh of relief at Joe Biden’s presidential win.
 Election results notwithstanding, Joe Marchant, Director of Bordeaux Index’s American branch, is optimistic: “We have had a good year for business so far in the US.
 If it weren’t for the tariffs, it would have been an exceptional one.”
 The 25 percent import tax has clearly been the biggest blocker of exponential growth for the wider market, and while hitting the “sub-$100” retail sector the hardest, Marchant explains that the “degree of elasticity” in pricing at the high-end has meant no significant change to business for him.
 Staub’s view is a touch more conservative; he believes that the threat of even higher tariffs under Trump took its toll on sales of non-physical stock to US clients: “American buyers were more or less absent from the Bordeaux en primeur campaign.”
 Under a Biden presidency, the tariffs are less likely to be re-imposed next year, and in this case Marchant foresees a genuine boom of demand and ensuing imports to the US for 2021.

-As Covid-19 cases mercifully tapered off over the summer, Liv-ex indices recovered from their rough start to the year.
+As Covid-19 cases mercifully tapered off over the summer, Liv-ex fine-wine indices recovered from their rough start to the year.
 The Liv-ex 100 was both the slowest reactor to the first effects of the global pandemic, and the quickest rebounder, regaining all ground lost between September 2019 and the end of Q3 2020 (fig. 1).
 Suffering slightly more severely, the Liv-ex 50 and 1,000 indices dropped 8 and 7 percent respectively between last autumn and each of their worst months in 2020.
 Thereafter, the late spring and summer of this year were kinder, with growth that placed both indices just 3 percent down on where they stood 12 months before.

 The initial negative performance of Liv-ex’s Bordeaux and Burgundy indices (fig.2) may not be solely a consequence of the pandemic, nor indeed the longer-term macroeconomic factors at play; Staub confirms that “the market for Bordeaux and Burgundy was already subdued last year.”
 Beyond these traditionally traded regions, two of Liv-ex’s regional indices have shown impressive growth since September 2019.
 The Champagne index increased 7 percent in the 12 months to September 2020, and Italy 4 percent.
 It is probably not a coincidence that both regions—historically strong in the US—are those exempt from US tariffs, though the steady long-term price performance of Champagne, and the increasing quality and demand for Piemontese and Tuscan wines, also contribute to their success.
 Burgundy remains the worst-performing index of the bunch, seeing an 8 percent decrease over the 12 months since September 2019.
 It nonetheless follows the pack in showing signs of recovery since April this year, if in muted fashion.
 As of September 2020, only Liv-ex’s Rest of World index is trending downward.